basler/pylon-ros-camera/README.rst

 ******
 **Installation**
 ******
 The package has been tested for ROS-Indigo and ROS-Kinetic.
-For other ROS versions than Indigo, please replace 'indigo' with your installed ROS-version in the following install instructions.

 The pylon_camera-pkg requires the pylonSDK to be installed on your system.
 Please download and install the pylon debian package for your architecture from: